A Comprehensive Study on Large Language Models for Mutation Testing

-The selected LLMs, programming language, datasets, and baseline approaches could be a threat to the validity of our results.
-To mitigate this threat, we adopt the most widely studied models (i.e., GPT and CodeLlama), the most popular language (i.e., Java), and the most popular dataset Defects4J.
-We also employ state-of-the-art mutation testing approaches as baselines, including learning-based (i.e., $\mu$Bert and LEAM) and rule-based (i.e., PIT and Major).
+The selected programming language, mutant generation approaches, datasets, and LLMs could be a threat to the validity of our results.
+To mitigate this threat, employ the most widely studied mutation testing approaches as baselines, including learning-based and rule-based, the most widely used language (i.e., Java), and the most widely used dataset Defects4J, and we adopt the widely studied models covering a range of base models (i.e., GPT models, StarCoder, CodeLlama, and DeepSeek models).
+Moreover, our study further covers two state-of-the-art LLM-based mutant generation approaches, BugFarm and LLMorpheus, as baselines, both of which are equipped with the recent mainstream models GPT-4o and DS-671b.

+The metrics we used may threaten the conclusion of our study.
+Each metric has inherent limitations.
+For instance, \textit{Real Bug Detection Rate} and \textit{Coupling Rate} capture only partial aspects of similarity to real bugs: a method may detect many bugs but with weak coupling on each bug, or achieve strong coupling concentrated on a few bugs.
+Likewise, \textit{AST Edit Distance} reflects structural differences, but a higher syntactic distance does not necessarily imply larger semantic changes.
+Additionally, the measurement of \textit{Average Generation Time} may be affected by external factors such as GPU type, service provider implementation, and network fluctuations, introducing unavoidable noise.
+To mitigate the bias of individual metrics, we report a comprehensive set of complementary measures.
+Particularly, besides time cost, we also report token consumption, which provides a more stable and model-independent estimate of computational and financial cost.